-These measures mitigate costs later on when floods hit.
-Many decision makers need more than a promise of possible savings in the future.
+These measures are designed to make sure that you avoid costs later on when floods hit.
+But when an understanding of risk isn’t shared across the business, it can be tricky to justify the prices.
 Unfortunately, there are often more immediate risks that demand the money instead.

-It stands to reason that if you invest in measures that help prevent or mitigate flood costs at your property, you will be rewarded with a lower insurance premium.
+It stands to reason that if you invest in measures that help prevent or mitigate flood costs at your property, you will be rewarded by your insurer lowering your premium.
 An immediate saving could tip the scales in favour of resilience investment.
 This has not been the case historically though, and premiums rarely change, even with significant risk reductions.
 This article explores the rocky relationship between flood resilience measures and insurance premiums and shows how new insurance methods could be the answer in making the logic of higher investment and lower costs a reality.

 Implementing flood resilience measures that defend you from costs up to a certain level changes the shape of the curve.
 Imagine a business implements measures that mean a flood of 0.6m only requires implementation of a flood plan and a small clean-up effort.
 Their curve might look a little more like this…

-The reason traditional insurers rarely give a discount to their customers after resilience measures have been installed is simple.
-Traditional insurers have access to the highest resolution flood models, but they cannot model the costs that floods might cause.
-To make matters even more difficult, the resilience movement is still new.
-We don’t know how resilience measures impact costs.
-It is therefore near impossible to estimate the correct reduction in premium when resilience measures have been put in place.
+The reason traditional indemnity insurers rarely give a discount to their customers after resilience measures have been installed is simple.
+Whilst the traditional insurance community has access to the highest resolution flood models, they cannot map this to the costs that these floods may cause.
+To make matters even more difficult, the resilience movement is still new, so the impact resilience has on costs has not been established.
+It is therefore near impossible to accurately estimate the correct reduction in premium based on removing low cost claims for lower severity floods.

-The biggest factor is that traditional insurers are still concerned with the maximum possible payout.
-The case for keeping premiums higher to mitigate this is clear.
+Add to that the fact that they are still concerned with the BDV and the case for keeping premiums higher becomes clear.
 Whatever happens, there is still a sliding scale from a minimum amount of damage to the maximum payout possible.
 The range of possible outcomes is still the same from a cost perspective.

 Other factors also contribute to traditional insurers being reluctant to offer premium reductions:

 In the case of flood insurance, the obvious parameter is flood depth.
-FloodFlash provides cover that is attached to “trigger” flood depths.
-Clients choose trigger depths that they would need money for.
-When a flood reaches that depth, they receive a pre-agreed payout.
+At FloodFlash, we provide cover that is attached to “trigger” flood depths.
+Clients choose trigger depths that they would need money for, and when a flood reaches that depth, they receive a pre-agreed payout.

 Clients can design parametric cover to suit their resilience levels.
 Creating two FloodFlash policies with different trigger depths can produce very different premiums.
 The difference in annual premium can even amount to the investment needed to install flood defences.